 Typically, this group recruits new members at the beginning of the semester.
 If that time has passed, you can still ask and express interest.

-On-campus mental health provider for students and post-docs.
-Offers a range of resources including a 24/7 phone line for mental health crises and referral coordination for out-of-practice care.
+On-campus mental health provider for students and post-docs focused on meeting the immediate mental health needs of students.
+Offers a range of resources including brief therapy, group therapy, medication management, a 24/7 phone line for mental health crises and referral coordination for out-of-practice care.
+Several services and groups center unique needs of communities on campus.

-A private and confidential group that can help students who identify as women or non-binary cope with emotions surrounding the trauma of sexual assault
+A private and confidential group supporting and centering the needs of students who identify as women or non-binary cope with emotions surrounding the trauma of sexual assault.

 Typically, this group recruits new members at the beginning of the semester.
 If that time has passed, you can still ask and express interest.